-With vista class you have premium access to the viewing deck, but expect other passengers to be walking through frequently.
+With vista class, you have premium access to the viewing deck but expect other passengers to be walking through frequently.
 After all, there’s only one way to get to the outdoor deck.
 The most expensive ticket, comfort, you get more privacy (nobody is allowed to walk through your class) and free snacks!
-Both vista class and comfort class also have seats that are a bit bigger than economy, they are both on the second floor of the ferry, comfort boarding the boat first.
-However, are the last to get off – being on the second floor.
+Both vista class and comfort class also have seats that are a bit bigger than the economy, they are both on the second floor of the ferry, comfort boarding the boat first.
+However, they are the last to get off – being on the second floor.

 4. It’s Quick, Easy, and Seamless!

 The best part of my experience taking the Clipper was the ease of it!
 No waiting in crazy security lines, just arrive and board.
-While comfort class and vista class board first, if you’re in economy you may be waiting for a short amount of time.
-Like an airplane however, there are rules about baggage.
+While comfort class and vista class board first, if you’re in the economy you may be waiting for a short amount of time.
+Like an airplane, however, there are rules about baggage.
 You’re allowed a carry on bag and one personal item; if you bring more you must check it.
 This line did look to take longer so if you’re planning on checking a bag you may want to arrive a little bit earlier versus if you’re just walking on.

 5. Traveling to Victoria from Seattle with the Clipper is a Totally Doable Day Trip – Even Solo!